informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 		     - contains no signature from nodes that are not in *trusted.Header.NextValidators*
 - Expected postcondition:
     - Returns `OK`:
         - if *untrusted* is the immediate successor of *trusted*, or otherwise,
-        - if
-		   - signatures of a set of validators that have more than *max(1/3,trustThreshold)* of voting power in *trusted.Nextvalidators* is contained in *untrusted.Commit* (that is, header passes the tests
+        - if the signatures of a set of validators that have more than *max(1/3,trustThreshold)* of voting power in *trusted.Nextvalidators* is contained in *untrusted.Commit* (that is, header passes the tests